sunfishcode/mustang/README.md

 `mustang::can_run_this!()` macro has no effect, does not depend on nightly Rust, and has no extra dependencies.

-See the [mustang-macro-does-nothing example] for more details.
+See the [mustang-example] example for more details.

 ## Similar crates